oheydrew/ca-term3project-docs/README.md

 In both cases, the aim of this project will be to *help both the employees, and the managers, spend less time on the administrative chores of timesheets*.
 The mobile app for Employees, will need to be simple, responsive, and easy to use- and the app for the managers will need to do a lot of automatic calculation, organization and filtering, to make the managers' jobs easier and simpler.
 This is about giving them something they will *want* to use, not something that scares them away from the technology.

+We had the thought of making this app a "blank canvas" for inputting any other business's data in, and using it themselves, thus moving away from the specific Red Rock Charcoal Chicken instance, and into more of a reusable, resellable app - but decided to double-down and focus on the specific client that we have, and customize it to their needs (though, coding will be structured in a way that this could still be achievable).

+As far as branding and naming, we had the idea of calling the app "Chicken-In" as a reference to "Checking In" to your shift.
+Edwin found this very funny, and agreed, as it is an internal, employee-facing app.

 # 3. Describe the client’s current setup and data.
 Red Rocks Charcoal Chicken does not currently implement a digital solution to this problem.
 They are currently using an excel spreadsheet to manage employee data and employee expenses.
 The managers of each store must manually update the spreadsheet at the end of every week- This is time consuming and could better be handled through the use of an app and database solution.